CamoOS/CamoOS/README.md

 ## 🟦 How do I compile CamoOS?

-Firstly, extract an LTSC 2021+ ISO using 7-Zip or similar tools (IoT not recommended) (older versions may work, but untested), to a folder called DVD next to the build script.
+Firstly, extract an LTSC 2021+ ISO using 7-Zip or similar tools (IoT and 32-bit not recommended) (older versions may work, but untested), to a folder called DVD next to the build script.
 Then right click, build.cmd, and run as admin.
 It will perform it's necessary checks, and will produce an ISO.

 ## 🟨 How do I install CamoOS?